JesperKuipers/DataProccesing/README.md

 <p><img src="https://user-images.githubusercontent.com/44586411/110246660-c302d080-7f68-11eb-9403-fcaa29c3c854.gif"></img></p>

 <p>The SQL file (160 GB) is to big even tho HeidiSQL splits the file into multiple queries.<br>
-I solved this issue by using <a href="https://www.emeditor.com/" target="_blank" rel="noopener noreferrer">EmEditor</a>.
-EmEditor is made to load big files and also works great to edit big files.
-But the feuture I used the most is the splitting tool, with this I was able to spilt the SQL file down in 8 files.
-Each file consist out of 1 table, except for some small tables.</p>
+I solved this issue by using <a href="https://www.emeditor.com/" target="_blank" rel="noopener noreferrer">EmEditor</a>.<br>
+EmEditor is made to load big files and also works great to edit big files.<br> But the feuture I used the most is the splitting tool, with this I was able to spilt the SQL file down in 8 files.<br> Each file consist out of 1 table, except for some small tables.</p>

 <p>With the smaller SQL files I was able to import the tables I need into MySQL with the help of HeidiSQL.</p>